Breaking News Emails

 Although experts say the results of the carefully monitored study are encouraging, they warn it isn't something that parents should try at home.

 Peanut allergies are on the rise globally and affect about 1 in 50 children, mostly in high-income countries.
 The consequences can be life-threatening — peanuts are the most common cause of fatal food allergy reactions.
 There is no way to avoid a reaction other than just avoiding peanuts.
+Allergy shots used for environmental triggers like pollen are too risky.

 Doctors at Addenbrooke's Hospital in Cambridge started by giving 99 children aged 7 to 16 with severe peanut allergies a tiny 2-milligram dose of a special peanut flour mixed into their food.
 Slowly they increased that amount to 800 milligrams.
 The dose increases were given at a research facility where the children were observed for any dangerous side effects — the most frequent were itchiness in the mouth, stomach pains or nausea.